climateandtech/carbonara/plugins/vscode/behaviour.md

 Then I see progress notification "Running CO2 Assessment..."
 And when complete, I see "🎉 CO2 Assessment completed successfully!"

 As a user
 I can click "$(globe) Analyze Website" from the status bar menu And I can enter a URL in the input dialog
-And when the website assessment is performed using Greenframe Then I see in the "Data & Results" panel:
+And when the website assessment is performed using an analysis tool Then I see in the "Data & Results" panel:
-  - A group "🌱 Greenframe Analysis (X)"
+  - A group for the analysis tool (e.g., "🌱 Carbonara SWD Analysis (X)")
   - Individual analysis entries like "🔬 [URL] - [Date]" with carbon footprint data And I can expand entries to see detailed carbon analysis results